ultimape/garden/weeds/write-drafts/longform/dog-shit-n-of-1/on-treating-covid-with-dog-feces.md

 ...

 The result of my investigations?
-Due to an N-of-1 experiment involving an oral FMT pill, I haven't had Multiple Sclerosis symptoms since January 2022.
+Due to an N-of-1 experiment involving an oral [[animal sourced FMT]] pill, **I haven't had Multiple Sclerosis symptoms since January 2022.**

 My health shift has been remarkable.
 All my symptoms of POTS, MCAS. hEDS, and ME/CFS vanished.
 The shift was to the point where I went from stumbling around like a drunk, to having near perfect balance.
 I also went from 60lbs to 120lbs of grip strength in my right hand.
 This means my grip strength went from well below average to above average for a ~20 year old, and I'm ~36!